guardicode/data-collector/README.md

 2. Execute and follow the instructions to provide the list of machines in the target application and access credentials.
 3. An inventory (a file that includes all the target machines) will be created with the script in the first run.
 This will enable you, after the 1st run, to use this inventory (that is saved in the results dir) for more runs instead of providing again all the target machine details.
 For details about inventory, see the [a following page](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html).
 4. The script will execute for a few min and will create an output tar.gz file.
-5. The file needs to be sent to Guardicore and we will generate the report.
+5. Please password protect the file you send via email to: **risk_reduction@guardicore.com** without the password!
+We will reach back to you in order to receive the PW via SMS / secure msg app.

 ### Prerequisites: